Michael Ogungbaro

-Michael Ogungbaro (born 10 July 1996) is a Nigerian footballer who plays as a defensive midfielder for Finnish club FF Jaro in Ykkösliiga.
+Michael Ogungbaro (born 10 July 1996) is a Nigerian footballer who plays as a defensive midfielder for Finnish club FF Jaro in Veikkausliiga.

 Career

 He moved to Norway and FK Jerv from Midtjylland ahead of the 2016 season.
 Bought by IK Start in 2018, he was immediately loaned out to Åsane in the entire 2018 season and Jerv in the first half of 2019.